Piterprog/My-First-Application/ecs_cluster/prometheus_grafana/README.md

 3.Run one ECS Task for Prometheus and Grafana in the clsuter:

-  aws ecs run-task --cluster MyWorkingCluster --task-definition prometheus-grafana-definition:1  --region us-east-1
+  aws ecs run-task --cluster Ecs_cluster --task-definition prometheus-grafana-definition:1  --region us-east-1

 4.Access Grafana Dashboard using URL: http://monitor_ec2_public_ip:3000 Use user:admin and password:admin to login and then reset the password.